alisalam5/ISDM-Team3/FinalReport.md

 ## Product Backlog:
 ![](diagrams/ProductBacklog.png)

-# Workproductss, Models and Descriptions
+# Workproducts, Models and Descriptions

 ## Use Case Diagrams:

-### Use Case Diagram 1:This use diagram below demonstrates the function of creating a relationship manager and customer profile.
+### Use Case Diagram 1:
+The use diagram below demonstrates the function of creating a relationship manager and customer profile.

 ![](diagrams/Use%20Case%20Diagram%201.png)